westerbaan/theses/a-changes.md

 * Corrected the definition of the ultrastrong topology.
 (It's not the least topology that makes all seminorms induced by np-functionals continuous.)

+* Corrected the definition of completely positive bilinear map in 112(4)d.

 Small changes:

 * Replaced "c.q.".